zbedo/single_cell_portal_core/README.md

 	*  Log into your new GCP project
 	*  Click the navigation menu in the top left and select 'IAM & Admin	' > 'Service Accounts'
 	*  On entry 'Compute Engine default service account', click the 'Options' menu (far right) and select 'Create key'
+	*  Or, you can create a new service account entry with the following roles:
+	  * Editor (project level)
+	  * Cloud Datastore Owner
+	  * Storage Object Viewer
+	  * Genomics Service Agent
 	*  Select 'JSON' and export and save the key locally
 	*  Additionally, a 'read-only' service account is now used for streaming GCS assets to the client in some instances, so create a second service account and set the role to 'Storage Object Viewer' (see READ-ONLY SERVICE ACCOUNT at the